 1. an entirely new suit after the jump shift;

 2. or cuebid (for example, a No Trump rebid by the responder may be employed as a Trump Cuebid of the suit of the opener.
 This is a partnership agreement.

 In both bidding sequences, the assumed trump suit is the suit of the opener.
 Since the trump suit is only assumed, the final contract may be in one of the suits named by the responder.

-B. If the opener holds no honor in the jump shift suit of the responder, the opener has several options to describe his holding:
+If the opener holds no honor in the Jump Shift suit of the responder, the opener has several options to describe his holding:

 The responder, in providing additional information, may cuebid by rebidding a new suit, which establishes the original suit of the opener as the trump suit.
 The responder also has the option of bidding 4 No Trump, as a slam attempt, which is Keycard Blackwood.
 This confirms the assumption that the original suit of the opener is the established trump suit.
 However, a rebid by the responder of his suit establishes this suit as the trump suit.

 If you wish to include this feature, or any other feature, of the game of bridge in your partnership agreement, then please make certain that the concept is understood by both partners.
 Be aware whether or not the feature is alertable or not and whether an announcement should or must be made.
 Check with the governing body and/or the bridge district and/or the bridge unit prior to the game to establish the guidelines applied.
 Please include the particular feature on your convention card in order that your opponents are also aware of this feature during the bidding process, since this information must be made known to them according to the Laws of Duplicate Contract Bridge.
 We do not always include the procedure regarding Alerts and/or Announcements, since these regulations are changed and revised during time by the governing body.
 It is our intention only to present the information as concisely and as accurately as possible.

 Claus and Raymond

 Home Page I Glossary Home Page II Romex